FINAL INSPECTION REPORT

 Interior Comments

-The interior is in reasonably good condition for its age and mileage.
-Typical wear and tear is present, including noticeable wear on the steering wheel and some trim plastics.
-The carpet and rubber floor mats are included and in functional condition.
-No concerning odors were detected during the inspection, indicating the cabin has likely been kept clean.
-Overall, the interior shows use consistent with a vehicle of this mileage, with no major concerns noted.
+The interior of the vehicle is in reasonably good condition considering its age and mileage.
+Typical wear and tear are present, with notable signs including visible wear on the steering wheel and some trim plastics.
+Both the carpet and rubber floor mats are included and are in functional condition.
+No unpleasant or unusual odors were detected during the inspection, suggesting the cabin has been generally well maintained.
+Overall, the interior reflects use consistent with the vehicle’s mileage, and no major issues or damage were identified.

 Exterior Condition